best-digital-nomad-insurance-sri-lanka

 Choosing the right digital nomad insurance for Sri Lanka isn’t about finding a one-size-fits-all plan, it’s about matching your coverage to your lifestyle, travel style, and risk tolerance.

-Both options can give you peace of mind in Sri Lanka, where quality healthcare is available but often comes with high costs in private hospitals or logistical challenges in rural areas.
+Both plans offer international coverage that can help make healthcare access in Sri Lanka easier, where quality healthcare is available but often comes with high costs in private hospitals or logistical challenges in rural areas.
 What matters most is having coverage in place before you need it, so you can focus on enjoying everything the island has to offer, from surfing in Arugam Bay to hiking in Ella, without worrying about unexpected medical bills.

 12go book transport banner link